 The Environment Agency provides an Intensive Farming guidance note which lists standard ammonia emission factors for a variety of livestock, including poultry.
-For free-range egg laying chickens on a flat-deck system where manure collects within the housing, such as the existing house, the Environment Agency figure is 0.29 kg-NH3/bird place/year.
-For free-range egg laying chickens, in an aviary system where manure is removed frequently using a belt system, such as the proposed house, the Environment Agency figure is 0.08 kg-NH3/bird place/year.
+For free-range egg laying chickens, in an aviary system, where manure is removed frequently using a belt system, the Environment Agency figure is 0.08 kg-NH3/bird place/year.

-3.6.2 Proposed ranging area ammonia emissions
+3.6.2 Existing and proposed ranging area ammonia emissions

-As the birds have/would have access to outdoor ranging areas, some of the birds' droppings, which is the source of the ammonia, is/would be deposited on these ranging areas.
+As the birds would have access to outdoor ranging areas, some of the birds' droppings, which is the source of the ammonia, would be deposited on these ranging areas.
 For modelling purposes, it is assumed that 12%1 of the droppings are deposited on the ranging areas; this assumption is based upon figures from "Ammonia emission factors for UK agriculture" (Misselbrook et al).
 To estimate the ammonia emissions from the ranges, it has been assumed that laying hens produce 0.8 kg-N/y (Misselbrook) in their droppings and that 35% of ammoniacal nitrogen is emitted as ammonia (Misselbrook and Defra).
 This equates to an emission factor of 0.34 kg-NH3/bird/y.